betterscientificsoftware/bssw.io/CuratedContent/TechnicalDebtInPractice.md

 > Choices in software design, implementation, testing, documentation, and other areas made for short-term gains in development and deployment speed (or for faster learning) that make the software more expensive to maintain and extend longer-term.

 While there are many free sources of information about software technical debt and how to address it ([for example](https://bssw.io/items/keep-interest-on-technical-debt-from-sinking-your-software-project)), arguably, none of them provide the type of cohesive, comprehensive, in-dept treatment on the topic provided by the book ***Technical Debt in Practice: How to Find It and Fix It***.

+### Categories and Common Sources of Technical Debt

 This book covers the detection, quantification, and correction of technical debt in the following standard areas of software development (along with common sources of technical debt in each area):

 * **Requirements debt**: